dyegosutil/aws-s3-presigned-post/README.md

 - general review of all files
 - java 8 was used for bigger compatibility
 - explain how the credentials are obtained and link the aws doc
+- create a test bucket that is not called dyegosutil

 Trivial